sanahn/Getting_Cleaning_Data_Project/CodeBook.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+### run_analysis.R :
+#### Transformation Requirements
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#### Transformation Details
+1. Activity labels and features are read in selective way for easier placement
+2. To determine appropriate column, names() has been used.
+3. grepl() is used to extract only what is needed (standard deviation and mean) from features
+4. activity labels are added to the labels both for test and train
+5. cbind() was used to bind all information for each train and test
+6. rbind() was used to merge two set of data into one
+7. For melt() works properly with appropriately differenciated with id and measurements, setdiff is used.
+8. dcast() has been used to cast melted data. ( with formula of Subject + Acitivity_Label ~ variable to observe tidy data aggregated with mean

+#### Additional variables
+- features.extract : Measurements (Mean and Standard Deviation) that extracted from original file "Features"
+- data.test : binded set of data from test (subject, label and observations)
+- data.train : binded set of data from train (subject, label and observations)
+- data : merged data, combining data.test and data.train
+- id_label, variable_label : determined (differenciated) label in table for melt)
+- data.melt : set of data yet to be formed into tidy data
+- data.tidy : tidy data